 Some people just feel the need to drink blood.
 Some do it as part of ritual workings.
 Some swear by it to get a certain rush of energy or magickal power.

 Make sure to take the proper precautions for blood letting to keep the donor safe as well.
 Sterilization as covered above or as recommended by a doctor is the best practice.
 Most people use sterile razor blades for this.
 Make sure you know where and how deeply you’re cutting to prevent any risk to the donor.
 There are certain areas of the body where a cut can bleed a tremendous amount… Consult a doctor if you need to.

 As mentioned above, vampirism can have many risks, particularly the transmission of blood borne pathogens.
 So, if you engage in this activity, make sure to have the people who give blood checked for diseases or at least only engage in this practice with people you’re already sexually intimate with.

 Likewise, you should be aware of the dangers.
-Longterm one danger is hemochromatosis, which is mostly just thought of as a genetic disorder, but can be caused by taking in way too much iron over prolonged periods of time as there’s a certain point where iron becomes toxic and over time your liver cannot handle this.
+Longterm, one danger is hemochromatosis, which is mostly just thought of as a genetic disorder, but can be caused by taking in way too much iron over prolonged periods of time as there’s a certain point where iron becomes toxic and over time your liver cannot handle this.
 This is somewhat unlikely as you’d probably have to drink large amounts of blood often to have this happen.
-[One reason to consult a doctor if you wish to be involved in vampirism, especially regularly.
+[One reasonyou may wish to consult a doctor if you want to be involved in vampirism, especially regularly.
 It’s not “cool” or fun to talk to doctors about this, but it’s also not cool to die from preventable things.]

 It’s also possible that a one time vampiric experience could cause iron poisoning, but many people who practice vampirism will disagree about the amounts you can safely ingest.
 The most common cause of iron poisoning is too many multivitamins, but it’s possible that a large amount of blood could cause this.